sagemath/trac_to_gh/Issue 9706.md

 # Issue 9706: New Version of orthogonal Polynomials

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9706

 Original creator: maldun